agustinarroyo05/coffeemaker/README.md

 mvn spring-boot:run

-After that you could enter to http://localhost:8080/ in you browser and see the Coffee Machine working.
+After that, you could enter to http://localhost:8080/ in you browser and see the Coffee Machine working.

-You can buy products if you have the stock in the machine.
+You can buy products if you have stock in the machine.
 To see the machine's stock you can use your browser at http://localhost:8080/coffeemaker/products

 You can modify the products in the machine with the beans.xml file located in the project.